Kaoru Mitoma: 2022–23: Breakout season

 On 13 August 2022, Mitoma made his Premier League debut for Brighton, coming on as a 75th-minute substitute for Leandro Trossard in a goalless draw against Newcastle United at the Falmer Stadium.
-He made his first start for Albion on 24 August, playing 67 minutes of the 3–0 away victory League One side Forest Green Rovers in the EFL Cup second round.
+He made his first start for Albion on 24 August, playing 67 minutes of the 3–0 away victory against League One side Forest Green Rovers in the EFL Cup second round.
 He made his first Premier League start on 29 October, setting up Leandro Trossard's fifth-minute opener in the eventual 4–1 home win over Chelsea.
 One week later, he scored his first goal for the Seagulls, heading them level from Adam Lallana's cross in the eventual 3–2 away victory against Wolverhampton Wanderers.
 Mitoma also helped Brighton in both other goals with his run into the box creating Pascal Groß' 83rd-minute winner.
 Mitoma scored again in Brighton's next match four days later, putting Albion in front in the eventual 3–1 away victory against Arsenal in the EFL Cup third round.
 He scored his first home goal on 31 December, giving Brighton a lifeline in the eventual 4–2 home loss against Arsenal.
 He later had a goal ruled out for offside which would have cut the Gunners' lead to one.

 On 29 January 2023, Mitoma's 91st-minute winner at home in the fourth round of the FA Cup saw Brighton defeat the cup holders Liverpool 2–1.
 On 4 February, he scored the late winning goal in a 1–0 victory over AFC Bournemouth.
 On 1 April, he scored his seventh league goal of the season in a 3–3 draw with Brentford to surpass Shinji Kagawa and Shinji Okazaki for the most goals scored in a single English top-flight season by a Japanese player.